amitmse/in_Python_/README.md

                   Encapsulation is one of the ways that object-oriented programming creates abstraction.
                   A programmer could make a change to the structure or contents of the object without worrying about the public interface.

-- Inheritance :	Creating new class using existing class.
+- Inheritance :	Creating new class (child) using existing class (parent).
                 Inheritance is a way of creating new class for using details of existing class without modifying it.
                 It allows sub-classes to use attributes from parent classes.
                 Instead of creating new classes for everything, programmers can create a base class and then extend it to new sub-classes when they need to.